 Since Nextiva is entirely cloud-hosted, organizations won’t have to have a PBX box to create a unified communications network.
 This is perfect for smaller organizations that are just starting – with Nextiva Anywhere, team members can make calls from mobile or even home devices, and there’s no need to maintain a local server in the office.

-The stability of redundancy is provided by Nextiva’s cloud-based architecture, so if a company depends on maximized uptime, Nextiva is a great choice.
+The stability of redundancy is provided by Nextiva’s cloud-based architecture, so if a company depends on maximized uptime, which makes the provider stand out among Nextiva alternatives.

 |Nextiva Anywhere makes it easy to switch from desk phone to a smartphone, even mid-call.||It can take up to four weeks to transfer existing numbers over to Nextiva.|